rainbowdashlabs/reputation-bot/assets/privacy.md

 `guild id`, `channel id`, `message id`, `user id`

 **Why:**
-The reputation log is required to compute the total and rolling reputation amount of users.
+The reputation log is required to compute the total and rolling reputation number of users.
 It contains one entry per given reputation.

 `guild id`, `channel id`, `message id`: This data is required to create jump links to the message which triggered a reputation donation.
-This is important for server owners or managers to keep track of the bot behaviour.
+This is important for server owners or managers to keep track of the bot behavior.
 `user id`: The user id of the receiver and donor.
 We require the donor to prevent the users from backthanking and to enforce the cooldown between users.
 The receiver is required to compile leaderboards.